scipp/scipp/doc/design.md

 - *Data variables* are *transformed*, e.g., subtracted in a "subtract" operation.
 - *Coordinate variables* are *matched*.

-As a simple example, consider subtracting two histogram:
+As a simple example, consider subtracting two histograms:
 We need to check that the X values match, and then subtract the Y values, i.e., the X values are coordinates, the Y values are data.

 Examples of tags for data variables are: